shaloo/web3-user-personas/docs/personas/persona-1-de-fi-degen.md

 ## Action Plan

-* **Research & Refine:** {% include "/refine.txt" %}
+{% include "action_plan_warning.md" %}

+### Design Philosophy

-* **Design Philosophy:** Focus on demographic concentration and geographic hotspots, dark mode, data density, enable [[ape-buttons|Ape Buttons]] and provide gamified feedback such as animations and sound for dopamine hits.
-Leverage behavioral psychology (risk taking ability, gambling streaks, gaming wins) to enable fast execution.
-Lean towards mobile first design, speed over efficiency and caution, comprehensive dashboards with risk alerts, concise and brief documentation, workflow notes, under 2 seconds landing page loading time.
+- Focus on demographic concentration and geographic hotspots, dark mode, data density
+- Enable [[ape-buttons|Ape Buttons]] and provide gamified feedback such as animations and sound for dopamine hits
+- Leverage behavioral psychology (risk taking ability, gambling streaks, gaming wins) to enable fast execution
+- Lean towards mobile first design, speed over efficiency and caution
+- Comprehensive dashboards with risk alerts
+- Concise and brief documentation
+- Workflow notes and context-sensitive wizards that can be ignored
+- Under 2 seconds loading time for the landing page.

+### Communication Style

+- To address the address span of a goldfish, engage with crypto native terminology
+- Provide clear risk warnings
-* **Communication Style:** To address the address span of a goldfish, engage with crypto native terminology, provide clear risk warnings.
-Focus on transparency, social proofs (audits) and community signals.
-Lead with Telegram, Discord alpha groups.
-Build on hypes, trends, celebrity endorsements.
-Get rid of corporate polish, be raw, direct, and self-deprecating.
-Partner with "degen" influencers who have a track record of high-risk calls.
-Degens rotate capital based on "metas," the narratives.
-In Q1 2024 it was AI, then Memecoins, then PolitiFi (Trump coins).
-Your marketing must pivot with these weekly trends.
+- Focus on transparency, social proofs (audits) and community signals
+- Lead with Telegram, Discord alpha groups
+- Build on hypes, trends, celebrity endorsements
+- Get rid of corporate polish, be raw, direct, and self-deprecating
+- Partner with "degen" influencers who have a track record of high-risk calls
+- Degens rotate capital based on "metas," the narratives *(for example, in Q1 2024 it was AI, then Memecoins, then PolitiFi, the Trump coins)*, marketing must pivot with the relevant trends

+### Product Features

-* **Product Features:** Leaderboards to highlight who profited this week, one-click copy of the top trader and trading pattern templates, revenue share models whereby a share of protocol fees goes to users who stake or hold the token (Real Yield narrative).
-Besides these, multi-chain portfolio dashboard, multi-chain friction-free (signature-less transactions), rug pull detection and alerts, sniper bot integrations, automated yield optimizations and enable leverage position management.
-Ensure one click, fast transaction and execution flows, user-friendly interface for yields, APY and other benefit indicators, integrate social features that enable them to engage with the community and see what others are doing, utilizing for better results.
+- Leaderboards to highlight who profited this week *(for example, one-click copy of the top trader and trading pattern templates)*
+- Revenue share models whereby a share of protocol fees goes to users who stake or hold the token (Real Yield narrative)
+- Multi-chain portfolio dashboard
+- Multi-chain friction-free (signature-less transactions)
+- Rug pull detection and alerts
+- Sniper bot integrations
+- Automated yield optimizations
+- Enable leverage position management
+- Ensure one click, fast transaction and execution flows
+- User-friendly interface for yields, APY and other benefit indicators
+- Integrate social features that enable them to engage with the community, see what others are doing, replicate behavior for better results

 ## See Also